yannhowe/k8s-eicar-test/README.md

 python -m app.main
 ```

 Then open <http://localhost:8080> and upload a file.
 Uploaded files are saved to the directory referenced by `UPLOAD_DIR`.
+Need to run a quick command in the container?
+Visit <http://localhost:8080/shell> for a simple bash runner.

 ## Container build